faisalmemon/ios-crash-dump-analysis-book/markdown/AppleSilicon.md

 Rosetta is a powerful translation system.
 But it does not translate all X86-64 instructions.
 Vector instructions, as an example, cannot be translated and generate a crash when encountered.  @rosetta

-Before diagnosing specific problems, it is worth familiarising ourselves with the Porting Guide from Apple because this can help us develop a reasonable hypothesis for why our program may be crashing.  @rosettaPortingGuide
+Before diagnosing specific problems, it is worth familiarizing ourselves with the Porting Guide from Apple because this can help us develop a reasonable hypothesis for why our program may be crashing.  @rosettaPortingGuide